sonamthinley888/Time-Series-Analysis/README.md

-# Time-Series-Analysis
-# Time Series Analysis on Jetrail Traffic dataset
+Time Series Forecasting Project
-# Author

-Sonam Thinley

-# Overview
+Overview

-This project involves time series analysis and forecasting using various statistical and machine learning techniques.
-The dataset consists of hourly count data collected over a period, and we aim to preprocess, visualize, and apply models such as ARIMA and SARIMA to predict future values.
+This project involves time series analysis and forecasting using various statistical and deep learning techniques.
+The dataset consists of hourly count data collected over a period, and we aim to preprocess, visualize, and apply models such as ARIMA, SARIMA, and LSTMs to predict future values.

-# Dataset
+Dataset

 The dataset is stored in Train.csv and contains three columns: